betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 [End-to-end encryption (E2EE)](https://en.wikipedia.org/wiki/End-to-end_encryption)
 is a system of communication where only the communicating users have the ability to decrypt and read the messages.
+If this feature is essential, readers should take caution to read as much as possible about how a given product supports E2EE.

 ### Laptop/Deskside Web Client Compatability